 My current arm workout consists of three supersets.
 Each superset is intended to hit the muscles from different angles (position of flexion) and recruit different muscle fibers (working both red and white fast twitch).
 By alternating exercises for biceps and triceps, time is managed and more work is able to be included.

-Here is what my actual workout looks like:
+my actual workout looks like:

 Superset 1 is focused on the Big, Heavy Compound Movements.
 These exercises involve multiple joints and muscles and have the most influence on muscle growth.
 So I prioritize them by putting them first within the workout when I’m strongest.
 The heavy weight forces me to recruit more white fast twitch muscle fibers; which have the largest propensity for growth.
 With these movements and workout, I will also need more time to recover.
 So rest periods are a little longer here.
 I perform 5 sets of 5 reps using a heavy weight, and resting 60-90 seconds between each exercise.

 A1) Chin-Ups or Underhand Pulldowns: 5 sets x 5 reps

 A2) Floor Press or Closegrip Bench Press: 5 sets x 5 reps

 Superset 2 is focused on Basic “Midrange” Arm Movements.
 These exercises are more isolation based, but are considered the “bread and butter” exercises for big arms.
 I perform 3-4 sets of 8-10 reps for each exercise, alternating with only 30 seconds of rest in between B1 and B2 and 60 seconds rest between B2 and restarting at B1.

 B2) Lying Extensions: 3-4 sets x 8-10 reps